brite-code/brite/docs/spec/src/expressions.md

   - RecordExpressionProperty `,` RecordExpressionPropertyList

 RecordExpressionProperty :
-  - Identifier TypeAnnotation?
-RecordExpressionPropertyInitializer?

-RecordExpressionPropertyInitializer: `=` Expression
+  - Identifier RecordExpressionPropertyAnnotation? `=` Expression
+  - BindingIdentifier RecordExpressionPropertyAnnotation?

+RecordExpressionPropertyAnnotation : `?`?
+TypeAnnotation

 A record is an anonymous collection of some labeled values.
 Unlike classes which are a named collection of some labeled values.
 Records allow bundles of values to be easily passed around and serve as the mechanism for named function arguments.